-Any results obtained by the independent expert in performance of the work shall be the property of the European Community, except where industrial or intellectual property rights already exist.
+Any results obtained by the independent expert in performance of the work shall be the property of the [the European Union] [Euratom], except where industrial or intellectual property rights already exist.

 The Commission shall not under any circumstances or for any reason whatsoever be liable for damage sustained by the experts during the performance of the work.